 The Pirate Ship: Rooted Emulator

-Though possible to hack without, having a rooted device or emulator image is essential to using frida effectively.
+Though possible to hack without it, having a rooted device or emulator image is essential to using Frida effectively.

 Frida’s tools communicate with a server running on a device to enable hooking into code at runtime.